Have you considered how to use comments for free book promotion?

 I have found that comments on newspapers are a great source of referral traffic.

-The huge advantage of commenting on newspaper articles is that they are syndicated and shared so widely.
-Your one comment could be seen by thousands of people on hundreds of platforms.
+The big advantage of commenting on newspaper articles is that they are syndicated and shared so widely.

-I don’t know how many times I have had people send me messages, emails or contacted me via my website saying they saw my comment on Facebook, Twitter or wherever.
+I don’t know how many times I have had people send me messages, or emails, or contact me via my website because they saw my comment on Facebook, Twitter, or wherever.

 But I hadn’t commented on these platforms.
 These contacts came from my newspaper comment on an article that was shared on social media.

 Here’s a tip.
 If you see a newspaper article on Facebook, don’t comment there.
-Go to the original article, and get a link!
+Go to the original article, and try to get a link.

 WordPress and Blogger are also top blogging platforms for links because of the enormous number of people who are active on them.

-On most of the sites I have mentioned above, there is a simple tick box that is going to really help you gain attention.
+But on many of the sites I have mentioned above, there is a simple tick box that will really help you gain more attention.

 Have you seen it?

-Is that an author and book promotion winner, or what?
+So, are comments an author and free book promotion winner?

 1. Check and update all your commenting profiles on every platform or site you use.

-2. Make a bookmark list of your favourite sites that will give you a link.
+2. Make a bookmark list of your favorite sites that post comments and give you a link.